MaZderMind/osm-history-renderer/TUTORIAL.md

         geom AS way FROM hist_polygon WHERE '2000-01-01' BETWEEN valid_from AND COALESCE(valid_to, '9999-12-31');

 These Queries generate three views which represent the state of the osm-database (not considering objects removed or changed because of the licence-change) as it was on 2000-01-01.
 Of couse you can add more tagsas columns to be pulled out of the tags-hstore.

+## generating video-sequences
+If you require a video-file, for example to upload it to youtube, you can use ffmpeg to generate an animation from the png-sequence that ```render-animation.py``` generates for you.
+A good tool for that is [ffmpeg](http://www.ffmpeg.org/).
+Some example code that could get you started follows, but I'm no specialist in video encoding, so you might [have to google](https://www.google.de/search?q=ffmpeg+from+png+files) for other resources.

+     ffmpeg -r 10 -f image2 -i animap/%010d.png -crf 0 lossless-h264.mp4

 ## like it?
 If you'd like to support this project, Flatter it: